 - Add in meat and marinade and stir fry another 3-5 minutes until beef is cooked through

-- Add in noodles and spinach and red pepper flakes and toss well to coat all
+- Add in noodles and spinach and toss well to coat all

 - Taste test your Japchae and add more soy sauce, brown sugar, and sesame oil to taste.

-- Sprinkle with toasted sesame seeds and serve hit or in the summer, serve room temperature or cold as a salad.
+- Sprinkle with toasted sesame seeds and serve hot or in the summer, serve room temperature or cold as a salad.